Silvanite/nova-field-cloudinary/README.md

 ])
 ```

+### Max file size
+Cloudinary imposes maximum file sizes on images depending on your account plan.
+At the time of writing the free plan allows images up to 10M.

+If a successfully uploaded image is transformed by cloudinary and upscaled past this file size, the download of that image will fail with a 400 error on the front end.

+This situation is especially likely to occur if working with GIF images which are typically quite large files at smaller resolutions, liable to upscaling by image processors.

 ## Using the CloudinaryAudio Field

 Simply use the `CloudinaryAudio` field in your Resource's fields.
 This component extends `davidpiesse/nova-audio` which in turn extends the default Nova File field so you can use it with all the same options as the standard field.